j-oram/ValidationExplorer/README.md

 ## Contents

 - I THOUGHT WE DISCUSSED PACKAGING THIS UP AS AN R PACKAGE.
 ARE YOU PLANNING TO DO THAT?
-IF SETTING THIS UP AS AN R PACKAGE, REFER TO "R PACKAGES"" BOOK TO RESTRUCTURE CODE AND DESCRIBE STRUCTURE ACCORDINGLY.
+IF SETTING THIS UP AS AN R PACKAGE, REFER TO "R PACKAGES"" BOOK [https://r-pkgs.org/](https://r-pkgs.org/) TO RESTRUCTURE CODE AND DESCRIBE STRUCTURE ACCORDINGLY.
 YOU'LL NEED TO ADD DOCUMENTATION TO ALL FUNCTIONS IF MAKING AN R PACKAGE, SO SOME OF THE TEXT BELOW MAY BE ABLE TO GO IN THE DOCUMENTATION FOR THE FUNCTIONS.
 WE CAN DISCUSS THIS ON THURSDAY...SEE ALSO COMMENTS ON CURRENT STRUCTURE.

-The files in this repo are organized into three [5?] folders: __Data simulation__, __model fitting and simulation__, and __summary figures__, TESTING?, VIGNETTE?.
+The files in this repo are organized into three [5?] folders: __Data simulation__, __model fitting and simulation__, and __summary figures__, TESTING?, VIGNETTE --- see some notes on these below?.
 To replicate our simulation study [WHICH SIM STUDY IS THIS REFERRING TO?
 AOAS PAPER OR THE IN-PROGRESS MEE PAPER?
 IF THIS IS THE REPO FOR THE MEE PAPER THIS VIGNETTE SHOULD FOCUS ON THE ASSOCAIATED SIM STUDY], begin with files in the Data Simulation folder.
 To "test drive" the simulation study with a smaller number of species and datasets, use the testing folder, described below.

 - Data Simulation: [IS THERE ONE OF THESE FUNCTIONS THAT JUST DOES EVERYTHING?
 PERHAPS PRESENT IN ORDER OF USE AND NEST DEPENDENT FUNCTIONS UNDER PARENT FUNCTIONS WITH SUB-BULLETS?
 (E.G., SIMULATION_SCENARIOS.R FIRST, THEN SIMULATE_BYSPPVALIDATION.R WITH DEPENDENDT FUNCTIONS NESTED BENEATH IT)]
   - `simulate_BySpeciesValidation.R`: This script defines a user-friendly wrapper function that can be used to simulate data assuming various stratified-by-species validation scenarios.
 Use this function to conduct your own simulations.
 For more information about the inputs/outputs of the function and an example of its usage, see the pdf vignette in this repo.